hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 } KeyUpdateRequest;

 struct {
+    opaque kid<0..2^16-1>;
     KeyUpdateRequest request_update;
 } ExtendedKeyUpdate;
 ~~~
 {: #extended-key-update-fig title="ExtendedKeyUpdate Structure."}

+The kid field indicates the public key of the recipient that was
+used by HPKE to encrypt the random value.

 The request_update field indicates whether the recipient of the
 ExtendedKeyUpdate should respond with its own ExtendedKeyUpdate.